fayeezahmed/workbench/README.md

     exec zsh
 fi
 ```
+## Tools to install

+## tmux
+Install tmux plugin manager here: `https://github.com/tmux-plugins/tpm#installation`

 ### Install Vundle
 Type this in the console:
 `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`
 For more information go here: https://github.com/VundleVim/Vundle.vim#quick-start

+### VIM
+Note: For YCM - it might actually cause issues since there is a bug with VIM using python3.7 until VIM v8.2\*.
+In this case, you will need to install vim via `brew` - for mac users.
+In this case, you also might have to `brew unlink python` then `brew install vim`.
+Also note that make sure all the folders required are under your control and remember, Google is your friend

 ### Install oh-my-zsh
 You may have to install oh-my-zsh again if your terminal looks off, do this: